Stop me if this sounds familiar…

 Does that sound like a debt collector to you?

-“I’m a freelancer.
+“I’m a consultant.
 Is this for me?”

 I know from past experience that once we start working together, you’ll love it.
 One of the biggest pains of freelancing will be removed completely from your life.
-That’s because my service was designed by, with, and for freelancers.
+That’s because my service was designed by, with, and for consultants.

 My husband, Kurt Elster, runs one of the top-rated ecommerce consultancies in Chicago.
 As my first client, here’s what he had to say: